quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint installs the new keys, possibly replacing the old keys, when it unprotects the header protection of a received packet and detects that the packet uses a new key phase.
-The detection can be done by tracking the highest packet number of the packets being received, along with the KEY_PHASE bit of the packet that had the highest packet number.
-If a newly received packet is likely to renew the recorded highest packet number and if it has a different KEY_PHASE value than the recorded bit, the endpoint install the new keys.
-However, the highest packet number and the KEY_PHASE bit being tracked ought to be updated only after the packet is successfully unprotected.
+The detection can be done by tracking the lowest packet number among the packets received with the currently active key phase.
+If a packet is received that has a different KEY_PHASE bit and a lower packet number than this value, the endpoint uses the old keys for unprotecting the packet, if these keys are still available.
+If the packet has a higher packet number, the endpoint installs the updated keys.

 Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly reordered.
 Therefore, an endpoint SHOULD NOT initiate